-This report describes the results of the research carried out during the third year of the MediaNumeric project by the consortium partner InHolland University. and describes the results achieved.
+This deliverable describes the results of the research carried out during the third year of the MediaNumeric project within Work Package 2 (D2.3) by the consortium partner INH and describes the results achieved by this work package.

 The structure of the report adheres to the iterative principle of the study, allowing us to grasp the shape of the whole picture in a complex, ever-changing landscape that is rich with raw data and pre-printed research.
 By approaching the central research question: "How are the challenges and opportunities of data-driven work transforming non-journalistic media production and creative industry practices?" from various perspectives, we aimed to capture the multifaceted nature of the subject.
 While this approach may have limitations in terms of cutting into intricate details and depth, it offers a more practical and applicable presentation for our target audience.
 By providing a systematic overview, we help our readers to navigate the complexities of the subject matter and make informed decisions in their professional endeavours.